-Mississauga Councillor Karen Ras was acclaimed as chair of Credit Valley Conservation (CVC) at the inaugural 2020 board meeting on Friday, January 17, 2020.
-The election marks Ras’s second term as chair and her sixth year of service on the CVC Board of Directors.
+Mississauga (January 18, 2021) – Councillor Karen Ras was acclaimed as chair of Credit Valley Conservation (CVC) at the inaugural 2021 Board of Directors meeting held Friday, January 15.
+Ras was first elected Chair in 2019 and has served on the CVC board since 2014.

-The CVC Board of Directors also acclaimed Town of Oakville Councillor Tom Adams as vice-chair.
-Adams has served on the CVC board since 2011 and previously served as vice-chair in 2013 and 2019.
+The CVC Board of Directors also acclaimed Town of Oakville Councillor Tom Adams as Vice Chair.
+Adams has served on the CVC board since 2011 and has served as Vice Chair in 2013 and currently since 2019.

 The CVC board consists of 12 members from watershed municipalities, all of whom were also reappointed to the Credit Valley Source Protection Authority: